IsuruIndrajith/Library-Management-System-Spring-boot-/README.md

-# Library Management System with JWT Authentication
+# ShelfMaster Library Management System with JWT Authentication

 This is a complete Library Management System built with Spring Boot (backend) and React (frontend) featuring JWT authentication, CRUD operations for books and members, comprehensive testing, and Redis caching.